-“Scott’s extensive background in driving sales growth, building successful teams and providing customers with an intimate shopping experience will be a great asset as we continue to grow our menu and continue to meet the demands of today’s fast casual shopper,” said QuickChek CEO Dean Durling in a press release.
+“Scott’s extensive background in driving sales growth, building successful teams and providing customers with an intimate shopping experience will be a great asset as we continue to grow our menu and continue to meet the demands of today’s fast casual shopper,” said QuickChek CEO Dean Durling.

 The addition of this new role follows a brand refresh for the Whitehouse Station, N.J.-based chain, emphasizing fresh, housemade items.
 A new store design includes wider aisles and food stations, such as a soup station with freshly prepared, made-in-store soups.